 Building a Student Community

-The business rationale for flexible work supports BC’s values (enhancing the student experience, expanding services, increasing student enrollment, creating greater community involvement, improving colleague engagement, and supporting employee recruitment and retention).
+The business rationale for flexible work supports BC’s values (enhancing the student experience, expanding services, increasing student on-campus enrollment, creating greater community involvement, improving colleague engagement, and supporting employee recruitment and retention).

 While long-term remote work suits only certain jobs, BC’s workplace culture will embrace intermittent flexibility that helps employees meet day-to-day student and community needs while also embracing flexibility for all.

 BC may designate on-campus priority days (common work days) where most employees are expected to work from their home campus location.